 Why Canada treats LLCs as Corporations even if they are flow-through entities in the U.S.?

 Subsection 248(1) of the Income Tax Act (ITA) provides the definition of a corporation as an incorporated company.
 As per the Interpretation Act, a corporation does not include a partnership that is considered a separate legal entity under provincial law.
-Both the ITA and Interpretation Act do not provide detailed definition of a corporation.
-Therefore, Case law over the period of time, through a few cases, provides for the Canadian classification of foreign entities.
+Neither the ITA nor Interpretation Act provides a detailed definition of a corporation.
+Therefore, Case law over the period of time, through a few cases, provides further information for the Canadian classification of foreign entities.

 An LLC in the U.S. is not liable for its taxes, its members are.
 U.S. Canada income tax treaty provides very limited relief to hybrid entities.
 For a corporation to qualify for the full treaty benefits, it must be a resident of the contracting state i.e. U.S. For a non-tax professional it might look counter-intuitive how come an LLC created under the laws of a state in the U.S. is not a U.S. resident!